 If you want to avoid the hassle, and just need a little Wi-Fi here and there you can also consider a Wi-Fi hotspot, which runs off 4G and can be bought from any phone provider- Vodafone, TIM, Wind, etc. If you don’t constantly need Wi-Fi these can be a cheaper option.

 Gas & Electricity

 Your gas and electricity bills often come every three months.
 Your landlord may already have a contract open or you may need to set one up.
 To set them up, find out who the best provider may be in your area.
 Here in Turin, we often use IREN and ENI, but you may see ACEA in Rome, or ENEL.
 If you’re interested in knowing the whole list of possible companies, you can have a look here.

-To sign up you will need your ID cards, rental contract, and usually I had to show my permesso as well.
+To sign up you will need your ID cards and rental contract, and usually, I have to show my permesso as well.

 The cost of these bills can vary greatly depending on the construction of your house as in what energy class it is, the company, and your own usage.